RibbonCommunications/webrtc-anonymous-js-sdk/tutorials/Generating Tokens.md

 ## Obtaining Key & Token Realm Values from Administrator

 In order to generate authentication tokens, you need to obtain the key & realm token.
-The key & realm token values are not specific for a user/caller, but rather for a server side application.
+The key & realm token values are not specific for a user/anonymous caller, but rather for a server side application.

 The administrator should go through the following steps to generate them: